localgovdrupal/localgov_publications_importer/README.md

 Now repeat the steps to upload a PDF from before.
 You'll notice that the form submission takes longer, and the results are cleaned up compared to what they were previously like.

-Plugin structure:
+## Plugin structure:

-We work on an Import.
-This has an ImportInterface.
+This module is designed to be customisable.
+You can either write your own plugins to affect how content is imported, or use Drupal modules that provide plugins.

+We work on an instance of ImportInterface, which is passed between plugins.
+There's a default implementation called Import, but you can use your own if you like.

 Operations are what happens to an Import.
 These can be one of three types:
-  Extract: Plugin/LocalGovImporter/Extract
+* Extract: Plugin/LocalGovImporter/Extract
-  Transform: Plugin/LocalGovImporter/Transform
+* Transform: Plugin/LocalGovImporter/Transform
-  Save: Plugin/LocalGovImporter/Save
+* Save: Plugin/LocalGovImporter/Save

+Content is extracted from the uploaded file by an Extract plugin, and placed on an Import object.
+It's then transformed by any number of Transform plugins, and saved by a Save plugin.